-How to Beat the Sunday Scaries and Actually Look Forward to Monday
+How to Get Rid of the Sunday Scaries

 Picture this: It’s Sunday night around 9pm, and after a fun weekend full of brunch with your best gal friends, an epic spin class and some relaxing family time watching the game, it hits you like a ton of bricks — the Sunday Scaries are here to wreak havoc yet again, like clockwork.

-You probably know exactly what I'm talking about — that feeling of dread that sets in as the weekend draws to a close and Monday morning’s never-ending to-do list looms on the horizon.
-It’s a terrible feeling, but it’s also an avoidable feeling.
+I'm sure you know exactly what I'm talking about: that feeling of dread that sets in as the weekend draws to a close and Monday morning’s never-ending to-do list looms on the horizon.
+It’s a terrible feeling, but the good news is that it’s also an avoidable feeling.

-That’s why today I want to share a few strategies to eliminate once and for all that nagging weight of the Sunday Scaries so you can instead approach the week ahead with excitement and a renewed sense of energy.
+That’s why today I want to share a few strategies on how to get rid of the Sunday Scaries, so instead of that nagging doomsday feeling, you can approach the upcoming week with excitement and a renewed sense of energy.

 hourly schedule template